johnny-la/go-compiler/README.md

 ## Testing the compiler

-To test the compiler, a series of Golang test programs are included to run against the compiler.
+To test the compiler, a series of Golang test programs are included.
 To run the test suite, execute the following command:

 ```
 ./test.sh
 ```

+## Important Notes
+- This compiler only supports a subset of Golang's entire feature set.
+The list of supported features are detailed [here (Starts at page 24)](http://www.cs.mcgill.ca/~cs520/2017/slides/golite.pdf).
+- To compile a custom Go program, make sure that the program ends with an extra newline

 ## Authors
 - Jonathan Lucuix-André